vikasgoyal.github.io

 Target Audience

-Healthcare executives, digital health founders, investors, clinicians, and enterprise AI decision-makers.
+Healthcare executives, digital health founders, AI product leaders, investors, and clinical innovators.

 Why Attend